 Who knew that an idea generated at a simple neighborhood party in DuBoistown in 1957 would give rise to one of this area’s most special and enduring Christmastime institutions?
 That special institution is “Candy Cane Lane, located on Sumner Street and Spring Street in the borough of DuBoistown.
 Candy Cane Lane was born in a… Continue reading Candy Cane Lane in DuBoistown

+The Community House, which was located on the north side of Southern Avenue at the foot of Sydney Street.
 On April, 1928, an Industrial Exhibit of 18 companies was held in the Community House, the first undertaking of this kind, to celebrate Community Week.
-The Community House was located on the north side of Southern Avenue next to Central Grade School (originally high school).
-The concept of Community House began in 1926, when land was… Continue reading Community Week at Community House
+The Community House was located on the north side of Southern Avenue… Continue reading Community Week at Community House

 The South Williamsport Mummers’ Parade began on 10/26/1928, when a three division parade started at 7:30 p.m.
 The route followed Junction Street (Riverside Drive), Southern Avenue, Howard Street, Central Avenue, Market Street and Southern Avenue to the Community House.
 The parade continues today, sponsored by the Williamsport Area Mummers', Inc. in the borough of South Williamsport, PA.

 In May 1889, the Johnstown Pa.
 Flood has been remembered for “the worst flood of all time” but in the Williamsport area, the rains fell steadily in absolute torrents from Thursday through daylight Saturday, filling streams and as the river kept rising, the lower streets were flooded where Williamsport’s major industry and railroads were submerged.… Continue reading South Williamsport Floods